letitia-marta/Machine-Learning/README.md

 - `*.csv` files contain relevant metadata and labels for each split.

 ## 🧠 Model Overview

+- The project implements a **LeNet-5 architecture** adapted for traffic sign classification.

-- The project provides **three main implementations**, each using a different activation function for comparison purposes:
+- Three main implementations are provided, each using a different activation function for comparison purposes:
   - `Sigmoid.py` → Sigmoid activation
   - `ReLU.py` → ReLU activation
   - `Tanh.py` → Tanh activation

-- These implementations allow benchmarking and understanding the effect of different activation functions on model performance.
+- These variants allow benchmarking and understanding how different activation functions impact model performance.

 - Data preprocessing and feature extraction are assumed prior to feeding into the models.

-- The focus is on traffic sign classification using numerical features derived from image data.
+- Model performance is evaluated and results are visualized using:
+  - ✅ **Confusion Matrix** – to analyze class-wise accuracy.
+  - 📈 **ROC Curve** – to assess overall classification performance.